bilo1967/rebooth/README.md

 ## Disclaimer

 This code is still full of commented parts and debugging instructions and needs to be cleaned up.
 Also, some of the internal documentation is still in Italian and needs to be translated.
 Use it at your own risk.
 We do not take any responsibility for any kind of damage it might cause.
 That said, once you meet the prerequisites and edit the configuration files accordingly, ReBooth should work as is.
+Please, read the License section below before downloading it.

 ## What is ReBooth and how it works